RM-Sharma999/Email-Spam-Classifier/README.md

 # 📧 Email Spam Classifier

 ## 📝 Description
-A robust machine learning model that classifies email messages as spam or not spam (ham).
-The project combines classic text preprocessing, model evaluation, and powerful ensemble learning methods to create a high-precision, deployable spam detector.
+This project focuses on classifying email messages as either spam or ham (non-spam) using classical machine learning models, ensemble methods, and natural language processing techniques.
+The goal is to develop a high-precision email spam filter that is reliable and practical for real-world deployment.

 ---